mazi-kunle/DRYFIT-V1.0.0/README.md

 ## 🚀 Usage

-*Add usage instructions here.*

 From the GUI:
-1. Click to upload your Excel drying data file.
+1. Click the **select...** button to upload your M.R history data file.
-2. Select the model(s) to fit.
-3. Click **Analyze**.
-4. View plots, parameters, and statistics.
-5. Export results as needed.
+2. Click **Start Analysis**
+3. After some time, a success or error message will be displayed.
+4. View results in the results folder created.
+5. in the case of an error message, click the help button, read the documentation and format the input sheet accordingly.

 ---